 - Willful misuse of the protection order process by either parent to get an advantage in parenting

 - A parent or person living with a parent's conviction of a sex crime

 - Anything else that affects the child's safety and well-being

-While no preference is given to either parent because of their own or the child’s gender, one factor considered for custody of children under one is whether or not the child is breastfeed.
+While no preference is given to either parent because of their own or the child's gender, one factor considered for custody of children under one is whether or not the child is breastfed.

 Child Custody in Maine

-The chart below details the basics on child custody laws in Maine.
+The chart below details the basics of child custody laws in Maine.

 Research the Law

 If you and your child's other parent are separating, you might not agree on who gets custody of your child or what the custody arrangement should look like.
 There are many other factors to consider in these determinations, but the court's primary concern will be the child's own best interests.
 One of the best ways to get a handle on the process is to seek guidance from an experienced family law attorney.